 When someone refuses or cannot be located (after reasonable efforts are made to contact) to authorize release of their information or QQ history, you will not be able to use the automated system to request information.
 In these instances only the pertinent quarters (quarters that might be used) can be disclosed to you.
+Form SSA 513

-Form SSA513 REQUEST FOR QUARTERS OF COVERAGE (QC) HISTORY BASED ON RELATIONSHIP should be used to request this information.
+REQUEST FOR QUARTERS OF COVERAGE (QC) HISTORY BASED ON RELATIONSHIP, found on pages 15 and 16 of this document, should be used to request this information.
 The form and instructions for completion are located at the end of these instructions and can be duplicated as needed.